jschrier/blog/_posts/2025-08-01-Qwiic-RGB-LEDs.md

 - **Our goal is to turn this into a completely solderless plug-and-play system to make it easy for others to replicate.** Eventually make a 3d-printed case for the sensor, LED, and camera.

 - Use a [Sparkfun QWIIC/Stemma-QT  SHIM for the raspberry pi](https://www.sparkfun.com/sparkfun-qwiic-shim-for-raspberry-pi.html)($2, also sold by [Adafruit for $2.50](https://www.adafruit.com/product/4463)) for the electrical connections and send information by I2C.
 In the Sparkfun reviews, some folks found it to be unreliable, and recommended instead just using a [female jumper to Qwiic](https://www.sparkfun.com/flexible-qwiic-cable-female-jumper-4-pin.html) ($2) connector instead.
 Still admits solderless assembly approach with everything on the same digital I2C bus.
+    - In my testing of this, I found that the SHIM made a nice press-fit on an old Raspberry Pi 2, but was too loose to make a reliable connection on a Raspberry Pi 4b (the pins have a slightly different pitch?)
+    - More reliable was to use the [Qwiic HAT for Raspberry Pi](https://www.adafruit.com/product/4688) ($8) instead; this also removes any need for daisychaining devices

 # Background on standards